 The IOFM Conference is one event we look forward to every year, not only for the chance to connect with our industry colleagues, clients, and potential clients, but also for the learning opportunities.
 We are constantly evolving our offerings to meet changing demands and being able to hear from the people most directly impacted by what we do is priceless.

-I asked three of our Senior Account Executives to share their takeaways with the rest of the DataServ team and I’d like to share them here as well.
+I asked our Senior Account Executives to share their takeaways with the rest of the DataServ team and I’d like to share them here as well.
 I hope you’ll let us know your insights and how accounts payable automation will and should develop to meet the needs of your organization and industry.

 Shareholder Buy-in, Phased Solutions, and Visibility

 We heard a lot about the decision making process and how one of the primary keys to selecting an automation partner was gaining stakeholder buy-in and building the case around how those requirements add value.
 We’re in total alignment with that because we know what happens to Initialization and implementation if buy in isn’t there before the decision is made.
 We’d much rather invest with you to get buy in from your stakeholders before the decision is made because that makes the relationship and everyone’s work so much easier going forward.

 In that same vein, it’s clear that a lot of companies are digging in their heels at having to purchase the “whole enchilada” and implement throughout all departments and divisions to see any return.
 We’ve never believed that it should be necessary to invest time and money in tools you don’t need right now, which is why we take the “bite sized chunks” approach to phasing in our P2P Automation Solution.

 Of course we already knew the importance of visibility in the Accounts Payable process and there is a great article from our CFO, Kathi Haller, that details it very well.
 But our experience at IOFM really brought it home how far short most market solutions fall and how important our Digital Mailroom with upfront capture really is to our client’s success.